TZstatsADS/Fall2018-Project2-sec1proj2_grp4/README.md

 + **Contribution Statement**:
 All team members are actively involved in all stages of this project and help design the app.
 All team members combined and modified codes together.
-  + Zehan Wang: Mainly responsible to create map for hospital and design the ui and server part of "Hospital recommendation"
+  + Zehan Wang: Designed the ui and server part of "Hospital recommendation" as well as the hospital map
-  + Xiaojie Wei: Designed the ui and server part of "key statistic"
+  + Xiaojie Wei: Designed the ui and server part of "Key Statistics"
-  + Ghada Jerfel: Designed the ui and server part of "key statistic"
+  + Ghada Jerfel: Designed the ui and server part of "Key Statistics"
-  + Xiaoyi li: Designed the ui and server part of "Hospital recommendation"
+  + Xiaoyi li: Designed the ui and server part of "Hospital Recommendation"
-  + Perqi Jin: Desigedn the ui and server part of "Hospital recommendation"
+  + Perqi Jin: Desigedn the ui and server part of "Hospital Recommendation"